dtorre38/MuJoCo-Starter-Tutorial/README.md

-# 🖥️ M-Series Mac MuJoCo C Installation Tutorial
+# 🖥️ Mac MuJoCo C Installation Tutorial

-This guide will help you **set up MuJoCo on an Apple M-Series Mac** and run a simple C project.
+This guide will help you **set up MuJoCo on macOS** (both M-Series and Intel Macs) and run a simple C project.

 ---